-The six-year Doctor of Pharmacy (Pharm.D.) program is highly selective and open to freshmen only.
-The Office of Admission carefully evaluates each candidate’s strength in the following areas:
+URI offers a zero-to-six program in Doctor of Pharmacy (Pharm.D.), this means that if your application is approved, you are admitted directly to the Pharm.D. program as a freshman.
+Admission to Pharm.D. is selective and open to freshmen only.
+The admission committee carefully evaluates each candidate’s strengths in the following areas:

 Including the rigor of the high school curriculum and academic performance.